naninovel/docs/docs/en/guide/custom-actor-implementations.md

 # Custom Actor Implementations

-Actor is a scene entity defined by a name, appearance, visibility and transform (position, rotation and scale).
-It can asynchronously change appearance, visibility and transform over time.
-Examples of actors are characters, backgrounds, text printers and choice handlers.
+An actor is a scene entity defined by a name, appearance, visibility, and transform (position, rotation, and scale).
+It can asynchronously change appearance, visibility, and transform over time.
+Examples of actors include characters, backgrounds, text printers, and choice handlers.

-Actors are represented by `IActor` interface and its derivatives:
+Actors are represented by the `IActor` interface and its derivatives:

 * `ICharacterActor`
 * `IBackgroundActor`
 * `ITextPrinterActor`
 * `IChoiceHandlerActor`

-Each actor interface can have multiple implementations; e.g. character actors currently have seven built-in implementations: sprite, diced sprite, generic, layered, narrator, Spine and Live2D.
+Each actor interface can have multiple implementations; e.g., character actors currently have seven built-in implementations: sprite, diced sprite, generic, layered, narrator, Spine, and Live2D.

 Actor implementation can be selected in the configuration managers accessible via `Naninovel -> Configuration` context menu.
-You can both change default implementation used for all the actors or set specific implementation per actor.
-To change default implementation, use `Default Metadata` property and to set specific ones, use an `Implementation` drop-down list in actor's configuration.
+You can change the default implementation used for all actors or set a specific implementation per actor.
+To change the default implementation, use the `Default Metadata` property; to set specific ones, use the `Implementation` drop-down in the actor's configuration.

 ![](https://i.gyazo.com/74625fa24b58362de15bb8e07753824d.png)
 ![](https://i.gyazo.com/eeb42043eb9a841de003f8db848f1427.png)

-Implementation drop-down list contains all the types that implements specific actor interface.
+The Implementation drop-down contains all the types that implement the specific actor interface.
 You can add your own custom implementations, and they'll also appear in the list.
-See `Naninovel/Runtime/Actor` scripts for a reference when creating your own actor implementation.
-Consider using `MonoBehaviourActor` built-in abstract actor implementation to fulfill most of the base interface requirements in case the actor is supposed to be spawned on scene.
+See the `Naninovel/Runtime/Actor` scripts for reference when creating your own actor implementation.
+Consider using the built-in abstract `MonoBehaviourActor` implementation to fulfill most base interface requirements when the actor is supposed to be spawned in the scene.

 When creating custom actor implementations, make sure they have a compatible public constructor: